 [Please folks, let's not bring up Meridian's AES 2014 paper: The Audibility of Typical Digital Audio Filters in a High-Fidelity Playback System which confounds all kinds of things like sub-optimal dithering and as far as I can tell, didn't convincingly prove what the title claims.]

 Having said this, am I saying then that filtering settings are not important?
 Well, I guess that depends on how one defines "important".
 I do want the low-pass filtering because I believe clean frequency domain performance is important - NOS would not be my preference.
-A flat frequency response to 20kHz, reasonable suppression of aliasing, and maybe modest suppression of impulse response ringing IMO is good enough.
+A flat frequency response to 20kHz, reasonable suppression of imaging, and maybe modest suppression of impulse response ringing IMO is good enough.
 Therefore I suspect the majority of typical settings used by DAC manufacturers would be fine if not indistinguishable.

 Whether one hears it or not, as I suggested above, I think there's nothing wrong with achieving modest suppression of the ringing, especially the pre-ringing...
 It's a "perfectionist audio" argument rather than empirical claims of audibility I believe.
 What could be done?
 Here are a few options.